abbodi1406/BatUtil/PSFX_MSU/README.md

 New:
 add the msu file directly, even on current running live OS
 the installation process will generate the reverse differentials

+- Windows 11 build 25336 and later introduced new format for LCU msu container

+it's now a wim file instead cab file, and the inner manifests file is also wim instead cab